-- ★ Featured favorite: BOXVR
+- ★ Featured Favorite: FitXR

 - Hit the dance floor: Dance Central

-- Full on cardio: Beat Saber
+- Full on cardio: Beat Saber VR

-- Tai Chi meets fast paced action: SUPERHOT VR
+- Tai Chi meets fast-paced action: SUPERHOT VR

-- Let's get ready to rumble: Creed: Rise to Glory
+- Let's get ready to rumble: The Thrill of the Fight

 - Always on the move: Space Pirate Trainer